Natural Gas and the LNG Opportunity in British Columbia

 B.C.’s Natural Gas

-- Production – 1.8 trillion cubic feet (Tcf) per year – a 32 per cent of Canada’s overall natural gas production (source: CAPP).
+- Production – 2.1 trillion cubic feet (Tcf) per year –36 per cent of Canada’s overall natural gas production in 2021 (Source: CAPP Stats handbook).

-- Natural gas is significant part of B.C.’s clean energy export economy.
-68 per cent of the natural gas produced in B.C. is delivered to other regions of Canada and 23 per cent is exported to the U.S. and 10 per cent is consumed within B.C. (source: Government of B.C.)
+- Natural gas is significant part of B.C.’s clean energy export economy: 69 per cent of the natural gas produced in B.C. is delivered to other regions of Canada, 23 per cent is exported to the U.S. and 10 per cent is consumed within B.C.
+(Source: Government of B.C.)

-- In 2019/20 the B.C. government is expected to receive about $575 million in revenue (land sales and royalties) from oil and natural gas activity.
+- In 2022/23 the B.C. government is expected to receive about $2.8 billion in revenue (land sales and royalties) from oil and natural gas activity.
+(Source: B.C. provincial budget documents.
+Table A5 from the first quarterly report published Sept 2022)

 B.C.’s LNG Opportunity

-As global economies re-open in the post-pandemic period, natural gas demand is expected to rebound and long-term demand will be sustained due to population growth and rising standards of living.
+Natural gas demand is expected to grow due to population growth and rising standards of living.
+Many countries, especially in Europe, are seeking reliable, politically stable sources of LNG.
 This growing global demand for natural gas has created a unique opportunity for Canada to develop a domestic LNG industry.

 Much of Canada’s natural gas lies in Alberta and British Columbia, close to the West Coast where LNG plants and marine shipping facilities can be built with an aim to supply natural gas to overseas markets.